Blog Menu

 Wide mown paths through the gorgeous big wildflower meadow linking the gardens and Ullswater Lake.

-Another Place Treehouse at dusk
+Another place treehouse at dusk

 Treehouse peeping out from amongst the surrounding mature trees at dusk.
 Drifts of red and yellow Kniphofia caught by the lights.

-Treehouse at Another Place
+Treehouse at another place

 Treehouse nestling amongst the mature trees.
 View from the meadow.